curi/fi/docs/_posts/2020-08-15-how-can-we-write-to-communicate-better.md

 ----

-If you'd like more articles on writing, here are some by Elliot Temple.
+If you'd like more to read about writing, here are some posts by Elliot Temple.
 He's a better writer than I am and knows more about the topic.

 * <https://curi.us/2028-writing-tips>
 * <https://curi.us/1885-writing-for-audiences>